Brex Corporate Card For Startups Review

 The fact that the Brex corporate card is a charge card implies that the intended audience does not need a card to smooth out cash flow issues.
 This card is for ambitious startups with cash in the bank and the ability to pay off the card in full every 30 days.
 For founders of startups along these lines, the Brex card is an exceptional value.
 You’ll get rewards tailored to startups with no limits on the amount of spending that earns you a high rate of points, and best of all, you won’t be personally liable for your business debts, so your personal assets will be safe in the event your startup bites the dust.

-With scalable rewards that grow with your business and an ultra-quick approval process that can get you a virtual card within minutes without touching a hair on your credit score, the Brex corporate credit card is quite an attractive innovation for the startup founder prepared to take advantage of it.
+With scalable rewards that grow with your business and an ultra-quick approval process that can get you a virtual card within minutes without touching a hair of your credit score, the Brex corporate card is quite an attractive innovation for the startup founder prepared to take advantage of it.
 The $60/year charged for each employee card after the fifth card is a somewhat sneaky expense that larger startups will have to consider, though this should be a manageable expense for the sort of startup Brex is targeting.

 You might want to apply if…